Skip to main content

 • Both: Most brands benefit from backfilling historical data AND capturing future UTMs

-SourceMedium’s Shopify V3 connector extracts customAttributes automatically.
-Contact support if you’re unsure which connector version you’re on.
+SourceMedium’s latest Shopify connector extracts customAttributes automatically.
+Contact support if you’re unsure whether your connector supports this feature.